 Day 1 UK - Quito

-Travelsphere’s Private Chauffeur door-to-door airport transfer collects you from home for your flight to Quito, the capital of Ecuador.
+Travelsphere’s Private Chauffeur Service collects you from home for your flight to Quito, the capital of Ecuador.

 Day 2 Quito - at Leisure

 On arrival in Quito we'll transfer you to your hotel.
 Located high in the Andes, 9,000 feet above sea level, you may need a little time to acclimatise, so today you're free to relax and explore at your leisure.
 You could take a stroll through the UNESCO-listed Old Town or, for a fabulous panoramic view of the city, we recommend you head to El Panecillo.

 Today we travel to the market in Otavalo, considered to be one of the biggest and best in South America.
 It's a few hours drive from Quito, so en-route we'll stop at Mira Lago to admire stunning views of San Pablo Lake and the nearby volcanoes.
 Otavalo Market has lots of colourful textiles and handicrafts on offer, so you might want to have a go at bargaining for a few souvenirs.
 Next we'll head to Cotacachi, a laid-back town famous for its leather.
 The main street is packed with shops selling jackets, shoes, wallets and more, so be warned, you might be tempted to treat yourself!